MAQPoojaM/PowerBI-visuals/packages/maq-visuals-chartutils/README.md

 ## Change Log
 > Added option to include measure in legend
+> Added option to include fontfamily in legend

 ## License
 See the [LICENSE](./LICENSE) file for license rights and limitations (MIT).